Li Bai — Great Poet and Mysterious Swordsman

-His other son lived as an ordinary person, whose two daughters married ordinary peasants.
+His other son lived as a common person, whose two daughters married ordinary peasants.

-Some politicians who admired him suggested his two granddaughters remarry to some nobles that were big fans of Li Bai, but they refused to do so.
+Some politicians who admired him suggested his two granddaughters remarry some nobles that were big fans of Li Bai, but they refused to do so.

 Afterward, his family disappeared from the public forever.